jhector/grading-board/README.md

 ```
 curl -X POST --data "name= OR id=<injection>;%00\&site=default&action=search" <Website>
 ```
-Using this technique allowed the output of 160 ids at the time, making the challenge possible to solve in a single request the "intended" way.
+Using this technique allowed the output of 160 ids at the time, making the challenge possible to solve in a single request with the "intended" way using mapping.